Zhou Qi

 A center, Zhou started his professional career playing for the Xinjiang Flying Tigers of the Chinese Basketball Association (CBA).
 In 2016, he entered the NBA draft and was selected 43rd overall by the Houston Rockets of the National Basketball Association (NBA).
 He played a total of 19 games across two seasons with the Rockets before being waived in 2018.
 Zhou returned to the Flying Tigers of the CBA soon after.
-In 2021, he joined the Phoenix in the Australian NBL.
+In 2021, he joined the South East Melbourne Phoenix in the Australian National Basketball League (NBL).

 Early career

-Zhou Qi attended Fuxin Basketball School from 2005 in Fuxin, Liaoning, China.
+Zhou Qi attended Fuxin Basketball School in 2005 in Fuxin, Liaoning, China.

 Zhou first began appearing on scouting reports when he guided China to an unlikely youth team title in Turkey at the TBF International Under-16 Tournament in 2011.
 At age fifteen, Zhou put up 41 points, 28 rebounds, and 15 blocks in China's semifinal win over Germany, and then went for 30 points, 17 rebounds, and 8 blocks in the final against the host nation.
 A year later at the 2012 Albert Schweitzer Tournament, a traditional testing ground for the best teenage players in international basketball, Zhou reinforced his reputation as one to watch by averaging 16.2 points, 7.8 rebounds, and 4.2 blocks in 28.2 minutes per game.

 In January 2014, Zhou left his boyhood team, the Liaoning Jaguars, to join the Xinjiang Flying Tigers.
 However, he was unable to play for Xinjiang until the 2014–15 season due to being underaged.